monero-project/monero/README.md

 * Change to the cloned directory, run:

-        cd git
+        cd ~/loki

-* If you would like a specific [version/tag](https://github.com/loki-project/loki/tags), do a git checkout for that version. eg. 'v2.0.3'.
+* **Optional**: if you would like a specific [version/tag](https://github.com/loki-project/loki/tags), do a git checkout for that version. eg. 'v2.0.3'.
 If you dont care about the version and just want binaries from master, skip this step:

         git checkout v2.0.3